Kashuab/Customer-Fields-REST-API-Client-for-Node.js/README.md

-# Customer Fields API Client for Node.js
+# Customer Fields REST API Client for Node.js

 This package is currently experimental, expect multiple breaking changes to occur until the first stable release (version `1.0.0`)

-The purpose of this library is to abstract the burden of manually dispatching web requests to the Customer Fields REST API.
-We want to make the API easier and more accessible for developers, so they can focus on the more important things in software development.
+The purpose of this library is to mitigate the burden of manually dispatching web requests to the Customer Fields REST API by abstracting it with a simple object-oriented approach.
+We want to make the API more accessible for developers, so that precious time can be spent more in achieving goals.

 **Do not use this library directly in the browser.
 Doing so puts customers' data at risk by publicly exposing your private access token.**